Blind Cave Tetra Care: The Eyeless Wonder of the Aquarium World

 The blind cave tetra is unmistakable.
 The body is pinkish-white to pale flesh-colored with no pigmentation whatsoever.
 Where eyes would normally be, there is smooth skin.
 In some specimens, you can see slight indentations where the eye sockets would have developed, but in most captive-bred fish, the area is completely smooth.

 The body shape is typical of the Astyanax genus: moderately deep, laterally compressed, and robust.
 They’re larger than most popular tetras, reaching up to 4.7 inches in length.
-The fins are translucent, and in good lighting, you can sometimes see the fish’s internal organs through its unpigmented skin.
+The fins are translucent, and in good lighting, you will sometimes see the fish’s internal organs through its unpigmented skin.

 What you can’t see is arguably more interesting.
 Blind cave tetras have an enhanced lateral line system that is significantly more sensitive than that of their sighted relatives.
 They also have more numerous and larger neuromasts (the sensory cells that detect water movement), increased numbers of taste buds on their jaws, and a heightened sense of smell.
 These adaptations allow them to build a detailed “picture” of their surroundings using pressure waves and chemical signals instead of light.